arttuladhar/learn/content/Introduction to Kubernetes/11_Advanced_Topics.md

 ## Jobs and CronJobs

 A Job creates one or more Pods to perform a given task.
 The Job object takes the responsibility of Pod failures.
 It makes sure that the given task is completed successfully.
 Once the task is complete, all the Pods have terminated automatically.
-Job configuration options include parallelism - to set the number of pods allowed to run in parallel; completions - to set the number of expected completions; activeDeadlineSeconds - to set the duration of the Job; backoffLimit - to set the number of retries before Job is marked as failed; ttlSecondsAfterFinished - to delay the clean up of the finished Jobs.
+Job configuration options include

+* `parallelism` - to set the number of pods allowed to run in parallel;
+* `completions` - to set the number of expected completions;
+* `activeDeadlineSeconds` - to set the duration of the Job;
+* `backoffLimit` - to set the number of retries before Job is marked as failed;
+* `ttlSecondsAfterFinished` - to delay the clean up of the finished Jobs.

 ## Quota Management

+## Autoscalling

+Autoscaling can be implemented in a Kubernetes cluster via controllers which periodically adjust the number of running objects based on single, multiple, or custom metrics.
+There are various types of autoscalers available in Kubernetes which can be implemented individually or combined for a more robust autoscaling solution:

+### Horizontal Pod Autoscaler (HPA)

+HPA is an algorithm based controller API resource which automatically adjusts the number of replicas in a ReplicaSet, Deployment or Replication Controller based on CPU utilization.

+### Vertical Pod Autoscaler (VPA)

+VPA automatically sets Container resource requirements (CPU and memory) in a Pod and dynamically adjusts them in runtime, based on historical utilization data, current resource availability and real-time events.

+### Cluster Autoscaler

+Cluster Autoscaler automatically re-sizes the Kubernetes cluster when there are insufficient resources available for new Pods expecting to be scheduled or when there are underutilized nodes in the cluster.

 ## DaemonSets